SomeDev-Ru/serializers/README.md

 ```

 ###Params
-fields - list of geometry fields (for serilize geometry only)
+fields - list of geometry fields (for serialize geometry only)

 geometry - geometry field into feature

 geometry_collection - list of geometry fields (multigeometry for feature)

-properties - list of filelds (properties for feature)
+properties - list of fields (properties for feature)